Utrecht - Dom, Bätz Organ

 The church building is really generous in space.
 It is however only a fraction of its original size, the great nave was destroyed in the past, so that only the Choir plus the Transept remains.
 The organ is positioned centrally in the back wall of the Transept.
 Perhaps because of this, the sound is rather diffused.
 This sample set is therefore really very "wet", unlike other sample sets from the Sonus Paradisi collection.

 Features and Screenshots

-The current version of the sample set is 2.5 (released 16th October, 2013).
+The current version of the sample set is 2.7 (26th June, 2021).
 This virtual organ model requires Hauptwerk ver.
-4 and above (incl.
-HW5).
+4 and above.

 The original compass of the manuals is 54 keys.
-The compass was extended virtually to 56 keys (v.
-2.5).
+The compass was extended virtually to 56 keys.
 The pedal compass is 27 tones.
 The pedal compass was virtually extended up to the 30 tones.